danbev/learning-crypto/notes/in-toto.md

 `in-toto` means the whole which is from latin and in this context refers to it taking the whole process into account (I think).

+One thing that I did not consider was that in-toto's verification can also be seen as policy verification and one might therefor consider in-toto to be a policy engine as well.

 ### Installation
 ```console
 $ pip install in-toto